wjakob/nanobind/docs/refleaks.rst

 For this reason, it is recommended that you *immediately* investigate and squash leaks when they occur, especially while things are still under control (i.e., when there is only a single source of leaks).
-Start by building your extension in debug mode, in which case Dr.Jit will exhaustively print warnings about all leaked instances/type.
+Start by building your extension in debug mode, in which case nanobind will exhaustively print warnings about all leaked instances/types.

 Look at the listed types and think about what objects they reference directly or indirectly.
-C++ code that stores Python functions (i.e., callbacks) is especially suspect, since functions can implicitly depend on globals and other state through theyr closure object.
+C++ code that stores Python functions (i.e., callbacks) is especially suspect, since functions can implicitly depend on globals and other state through their closure object.
 Does a simple ``import`` statement suffice to cause leaks?
 This might implicate default function arguments.

 Once you have identified a type binding as likely culprit, you must tell Python